tooltwist/pastac-login/README.md

 # exampleComponent

+This is an example of an "all the bells and whistles" Angular component, including:

+- the component itself
+- using Pug and Sass
+- using Gulp during development and to deploy, including BrowserSync
+- using bower and npm to download dependencies
+- a test page
+- using Karma for unit tests
+- Documenting the styles with Sassdoc
+- Documenting the component using Slate

 ## Creating a new Angular component aof PastaC
-This component provides an example of an Angular component for PastaC (or other Angular projects).
+This component provides an example of an Angular component for PastaC \(or any other Angular project\).

 It also forms a template that can be used to create other components.
 The gist [here](https://gist.github.com/philcal/1c9d9ca8694eb662f525c8d503db6b4f) will